epsbLogo

 COMMUNITY SUPPORTS

-Strathcona’s First Nations, Métis, and Inuit Liaison is able to connect students with members of the community that will support students in their personal growth.
-Some of the benefits of these connections include: employment, volunteer opportunities, academic support, cultural growth, health and wellness.
+Strathcona’s First Nations, Métis, and Inuit Liaison is able to connect students with members of the community who will support students in their personal growth.
+Some of the benefits of these connections include: employment, volunteer opportunities, academic support, cultural growth, and health and wellness.